-The fee to receive a title for a newly purchased snowmobile is $10.
-All snowmobiles must be titled in your county of residence within 30 days of purchase.
+The fee to receive a title for a newly purchased snowmobile is $11.50.
+All snowmobiles must be titled in your county of residence within 30 days of purchase from a private party.

 Motorcycles should be registered at your nearest county treasurer's office, but the exact process to follow will depend upon how you acquired your vehicle.

 For additional information about your motorcycle registration, you may contact the Iowa Motor Vehicle Information Center at (800) 532-1121 or visit our Motorcycle Registration section.